Datasilk/Saber/README.md

 ```
 `header` is a custom variable name and the file path is in quotes

+#### Template Web Pages
+You can create a template web page (e.g. `https://yoursite.com/support/template`) and design the template page to be used when creating new sub-pages.
+When navigating to a new URL (e.g. `https://yoursite.com/support/my-new-page`, if the template URL exists within the same path (e.g. `https://yoursite.com/support/template`), the new URL's web page will copy the design & content of the template URL's web page.
+This is useful when managing complex websites such as a wiki, blog, or storefront.

+> Q&A: Where can I create Template pages?
+They can be created within any URL path in your website

 #### Include Vendor Components
 Use *mustache* variables to load a custom vendor plugin within your web page